Code of Silence (1985 film): Production

 The screenplay by Michael Butler and Dennis Shryack was originally intended as a fourth entry in the Dirty Harry series.
-When Warner Bros. passed the on script, it changed hands several times before being purchased by Orion Pictures in 1983.
+When Warner Bros. passed on the script, it changed hands several times before being purchased by Orion Pictures in 1983.
 The producers reportedly paid $800,000 for rights to the script.
 The lead role was first offered to Kris Kristofferson, but he passed due to schedule conflicts.
 Several more well-known actors passed on the part, including Jeff Bridges, Charles Bronson, Harrison Ford, Tommy Lee Jones, Jon Voight and Kurt Russell.

 On August 14, 1984, it was announced a film would be made starring Chuck Norris, set in Chicago.
 At the time, the project was an atypical one for Norris, who was known for his roles in martial arts films.
 Norris later credited the film with helping legitimize his film career.

 This was the first film for Molly Hagan, who had just finished drama school.
 She later recalled when shooting a scene after her character's family had been wiped out Norris thought his character should not hug or comfort her.
 Hagan said he should because "if you don’t, you’re an asshole."
 This caused tension and Davis said Hagan had to apologize because "Mr. Norris really identifies with his character...
 So I go out and apologize to Chuck Norris.
 He just looked at me like I was insane.
 I thought he was still really nice to me...
 I think part of the problem was that I was really young and who the fuck am I to tell anyone?
 I don’t think it's necessarily that he was a star.
 He's a very nice man, and he was terrific on the set.
 I think I had this attitude that was really not appropriate."